JosiahMbithi001/alx-low_level_programming/README.md

-Yes.
-God is my Good God
+Yes He is My Good God, not only Today but yesterday today & tomorrow